Ficool

 He stopped mid-charge, eyes wide.
 His torso opened from shoulder to hip.
 Blood and entrails spilled out in a heavy rush.
 The force of the strike tore through the weakened wall.
 Half the outer structure collapsed outward.

-Under the Artifact, the explosion sounded distant.
+Under the veil, the explosion sounded feel distant.

 The upper half of the man slid and hit the floor.